$13 million Kelowna cannabis facility deal terminated - Lake Country Calendar

-The purchase of an empty cannabis grow facility along Highway 97 has now been terminated.
+The purchase of an empty cannabis growing facility along Highway 97 has now been terminated.

 On Wednesday, GTEC Holdings announced the dissolution of the $13 million agreement to purchase the 22,580 square foot building from Canopy Growth.